alimurtazafarooqui/alifarooqui.github.io/about.md

 ## Work Experience

-#### Coop Membership Team - Manchester - DevSecOps Engineer.
+#### Coop Membership Team - Manchester - DevSecOps Consultant.
 May '19 - Present
 I am currently working with the Coop Membership Team as a DevSecOps engineer building automated deployment pipelines.
 This includes working with API Gateway, Cloudfront and serverless infrastructure, managing the platform with a variety of infrastructure as code tools.

 I am also helping the team write security tools and develop security behaviours that improve the security posture from the ground up.